meRveet/pythonprojects/Project List.md

+# Project Descriptions

-# Project One - Conducting Descriptive and Visualisation on NHANES Dataset
+## Project One - Conducting Descriptive and Visualisation on NHANES Dataset

 - Using NHANES Data to conduct exploratory Analysis
   - Visualising the age distribution of the data